Skip to main content

 • Acceptance Delay: Set the delay between when you press a key and when it’s accepted.

-From the Viewer tab, you can change settings for the Accessibility Keyboard
+In the Keyboard settings, you can change settings for the Accessibility Keyboard

 The Accessibility Keyboard lets users interact with the system without using a physical/hardware keyboard.